 Forty-five percent of my interviewees were unable to conceive of a conference that did not have a schedule of conference sessions decided on and circulated in advance.

-The most common response was that the interviewee wasn’t sure she’d want to go to such a conference without knowing what was going to happen there.
+The most common response?
+Interviewees weren’t sure they’d want to go to such a conference without knowing what was going to happen there.

-The next most common response was that the idea sounded great/interesting/intriguing, but the interviewee had no idea of how one would create a relevant conference program at the start of the conference.
+The next most common response?
+The idea sounded great/interesting/intriguing.
+But interviewees had no idea of how one would create a relevant conference program at the start of the conference.

-Suspend disbelief for a moment, and assume that at the start of a conference it is somehow possible to use available resources to create a conference program that reflects actual attendee needs.
-Imagine attending such a conference yourself, a conference tailored to your needs.
+Suspend disbelief for a moment, and assume that at the start of a conference it is somehow possible to use available resources to create conference session topics that actually reflect attendee wants and needs.
+Then imagine attending such a conference yourself, a conference tailored to your needs.
 (You might want to reflect on how often this has happened for you.)
 Wouldn’t it be great?

-What is the origin of the assumption that a conference program must be pre-planned?
+What is the origin of the assumption that one must pre-plan a conference program?
 Perhaps it arose from our experience of learning as children, from our teachers in school who knew or were told what we were supposed to learn following a pre-planned curriculum.
 Certainly, if one thinks of conferences as trainings by experts, a pre-planned schedule makes sense.
-But conferences are for adult learners, and adults with critical thinking skills and relevant experience can learn from each other if they are given the opportunity.
+But conferences are for adult learners, and adults with critical thinking skills and relevant experience can learn from each other.
 We’ll see that there are ways of putting conference attendees in charge of what they wish to learn and discuss.
 But this cannot be done effectively if a conference’s program is frozen before attendees arrive.